AikidoSec/firewall-node/README.md

 See [Reporting to Aikido](#reporting-to-aikido) to learn how to send events to Aikido.

+## License

+This program is offered under a commercial and under the AGPL license.
+You can be released from the requirements of the AGPL license by purchasing a commercial license.
+Buying such a license is mandatory as soon as you develop commercial activities involving the Aikido Runtime software without disclosing the source code of your own applications.

+For more information, please contact Aikido Security at this
+address: support@aikido.dev or create an account at https://app.aikido.dev.

 ## Performance

 We run a benchmark on every commit to make sure that the runtime has a minimal impact on your application's performance.